WWE No Way Out: History

 In May 2002, the WWF was renamed to World Wrestling Entertainment (WWE) as a result of a lawsuit from the World Wildlife Fund over the "WWF" initialism.
 Also around this time, the promotion held a draft that split its roster into two distinctive brands of wrestling, Raw and SmackDown!, where wrestlers were exclusively assigned to perform—a third brand, ECW, was added in 2006.
 No Way Out 2003 had featured wrestlers from both brands, but from 2004 to 2007, No Way Out was held exclusively for wrestlers of the SmackDown! brand.
 Following WrestleMania 23 in April 2007, WWE discontinued brand-exclusive PPVs.
 No Way Out 2007 was in turn the promotion's final PPV to be brand-exclusive during the first brand extension, with the events in 2008 and 2009 featuring wrestlers from the Raw, SmackDown, and ECW brands.
-Before No Way Out's one-off return in June 2012, the promotion ceased using its full name in April 2011, with "WWE" becoming an orphaned initialism, and the first brand extension ended that August.
-However, the event is expected to be revived in 2024.
+Before No Way Out's one-off return in June 2012, the promotion ceased using its full name on-air in April 2011 except for the copyright disclaimer at the end of the broadcast, and the first brand extension ended that August.